Gaurav-derry/RecallMe/README.md

 - **Production-Ready Architecture**: Scalable, maintainable code structure

-## 👥 Contributors

-Built for the Arm AI Developer Challenge 2025.

 ## 📞 Contact & Support

 For questions, issues, or contributions, please open an issue on GitHub or contact the development team.